What: Block Two of Abot Tala’s Self-Directed and Interest-Led Learning Program

 “Throughout this journey of life we meet many people along the way.
 Each one has a purpose in our life.
 No one we meet is ever a coincidence.” – Mimi Novic.

 In the next 4 weeks let’s have an open discussion on the kind of relationships we have now and any questions we might have about the relationships we will encounter in our journey of life and even love.

 Wordshop: Making Comics and Graphic Novels with Mich Alagao and guests (last 4 weeks of the block)

 In this class, you will be assigned exercises related to writing for comics and graphic novels.
 You will also get to meet and hear from local comic book writers and artists as they share their advice and tips.

 History, Science, Art, Movies, and anything under the sun, really.
 Lead your team to victory in the weekly Game Show Hour — our version of your typical Quiz Night!
 Game Show Hour is open to all block 2 members of Abot Tala.

-These are classes and sessions that are free of charge for any teen who is part of our current block.
 It’s our way of making sure that there’s one day a week that’s fully available to all of our members so we can build a stronger community of self-directed learners.
 These classes and activities are mostly teen-led.
+They can also hold their club meeting and watch parties on this day.
 It’s their day, their rules.

-For more information or to set an appointment for an online family meeting with us, call or text 0915-2864494 .
+For more information or to set an appointment for an online family meeting with us, send an email to email@example.com or firstname.lastname@example.org or call/send a message to 0915-2864494.